-An appeal is the process in which you may appeal a decision handed down in Court in order to request a change to the outcome.
-You will usually need to show that there has been an error of law or judgement if making an appeal.
+An appeal is a process by which you may appeal a decision handed down in Court in order to request a change to the outcome.
+You will usually need to show that there has been an error of law or judgement if appealing.

 Appealing a Sentence

 An appeal can be made to a County court, by any person convicted or sentenced by a Magistrates court.
 There is a 30-day period in which an appeal can be made; otherwise, a leave to appeal out of time will have to be submitted to the presiding Judge.

 A defendant may also abandon an appeal within the 30-day allowance, or apply for leave to do so.
 When an appeal is lodged, the operation of the initial order is stopped, except for when the order prevented the use of a motor vehicle.
 When this occurs, a defendant may also apply for the right to drive a motor vehicle at the same time as lodging his or her appeal, pending the hearing of the appeal.
 Similarly, if an appeal is made where a prison sentence has been handed down, bail may be applied for along with the appeal application.